All Episodes

 I mean, that's really, really, really rigging things.

-And uh it's just absolutely unheard of.
+And it's just absolutely unheard of.

-That way they can't possibly get you on a lying to the FBI because there's no record of the interrogation.
+That way they can't possibly get you on lying to the FBI because there's no record of the interrogation.

-I think the same thing happens here with Mueller and company.
+I think the same thing happens here with Mueller and Company.

-Now I think they've opened up a can of worms here.
+Now, I think they've opened up a can of worms here.

 Before this is over, you know what?

-I bet you there is a special prosecutor looking into Uranium One and Hillary and uh the emails and all that.
+I bet you there is a special prosecutor looking into Uranium One and Hillary and the emails and all that.

-They're not just gonna find anything.
+They're just going to find anything.

-This is uh all they got with Flynn is maybe the Logan Act, a law that's never enforced.
+This is all they got with Flynn is maybe the Logan Act, a law that's never enforced.

 Well, we're out of time.